wcrasta/TwitterBoost-Tools/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+If you do contribute, be advised that it may take some time to get your PR merged in.
+If you're interested in being a collaborator, e-mail me.
 If you don't know how to implement something, but do have an idea that you would like to see implemented, feel free to shoot me an e-mail and I can try to implement it.

 ## Credits